Bible Trivia Question

 What did Eve say the serpent did to lead her to eat the forbidden fruit?

-| "He deceived me." | "He encouraged me." | "He threatened me." | "He instructed me." |
+| "He instructed me." | "He threatened me." | "He encouraged me." | "He deceived me." |

 What punishment was given to Gehazi for his greed?

-| He was made dumb | Stoned to death | Made leprous | Sent into exile |
+| He was made dumb | Made leprous | Sent into exile | Stoned to death |

 What punishment was Zacharias given for not believing the angel?